 For more questions or more information, please contact the OSSJA Virtual Front Desk during business hours (M-F from 9:00AM-noon and 1:00-4:00PM), email email@example.com or call 530-752-1128 to leave a voicemail.
 To initiate contact with a case manager, please complete a Public CARE Report.

-What is the status of Study Abroad programs?
+What is the status of Study Abroad and study-away programs?

 UC Davis has suspended all its international and U.S.-based study and intern abroad programs through summer 2021.
 Specific details and resources have been sent to students who expressed interest in programs so that they can plan for other opportunities.
 UC Davis Virtual Summer Internships and Quarter Abroad Fall programs are currently open for enrollment.
 For more information on UC Education Abroad Program (UCEAP) programs visit the UCEAP website.

 Is the Global Learning Hub still operating?

 While UC Davis study abroad has been canceled through summer 2021, the Global Learning Hub offers many other services such as Virtual Global Internships, Virtual Global Community Engagement opportunities, and global professional development programs.
 Please visit the Global Learning Hub webpage to discover all programs or email firstname.lastname@example.org to set up an advising appointment.

 Is the Activities and Recreation Center (ARC) open?